 The phrase “anointed one” is used in the Bible, referring to a person who has received a special calling.
 To be anointed is to set apart, empower, or protect believers.
 God’s calling isn’t about showing off how great we are but about stewarding God’s gifts to us to build up others and carry out special tasks to accomplish His purposes.

 Anointing means applying oil or ointment to a person.
-Ceremonial anointing was a physical act involving smearing, rubbing, or pouring sacred oil on someone’s head.
+Ceremonial anointing is a physical act involving smearing, rubbing, or pouring sacred oil on someone’s head.
 In the Church today, olive oil consecrated for religious purposes is used in various religious ceremonies, including administration to the sick.

 What Does It Mean To Be Anointed By God?

-When God anoints someone, it means that person has a unique calling and a specific set of abilities to fulfill God’s purpose and bring glory to him.
+When God anoints someone, it means that a person has a unique calling and a specific set of abilities to fulfill God’s purpose and bring glory to him.
 “Touch not my anointed ones” is a promise from God that no harm will come to those who have favor and that they will be successful in their endeavors through God’s power and will.

 You have been filled with the presence of the Holy Spirit when God anoints you.
 The Lord has declared a purpose in your life that can only be fulfilled if you live in the power of the Holy Ghost.
 This entails daily surrender, filling, and obedience to his plans and purposes.
 Every day, all day, not just once.